 There is little other existing development in the area at present; however areas of land are zoned for future development which would be seen to constitute overspill or an extension of the existing Town development.
-The area comprises lands identified within the West Ramsey Development Framework 2004, which states:-
+The area comprises lands identified within the West Ramsey Development Framework 2004.
+The Framework, which was approved by Tynwald, makes reference to the development to the west of the Town Boundary, into the area now proposed to be redesignated as being within the Town, clearly indicating the long term expectation (at that time) that the area would form part of Ramsey once developed as further implied by its inclusion within the overall area covered by the Ramsey Town Plan and the West Ramsey Development Framework 2004, which states:- creation of an attractive landscaped transition between the countryside and the urban area.

 5.6 The land in the Parish of Lezayre beyond the Town boundary (as notated "7" on the key diagram) that is zoned on the 1982 Development Plan will, in the long term, form the edge of the Ramsey.
-The long term development of this area should result in the creation of an attractive landscaped transition between the countryside and the urban area.
+The long term development of this area should result in the